RainAfterDark/ASS-Damage-Logger/README.md

   - From here you can clear your saved packets again to save memory and do it over again.
 Remember to turn packet level filter back **ON**.
   - Clear the console by reloading the script.
 You can also mess with the configs.
 Do whatever.

+  I have to mention that crashes after saving changes to the code can happen **very frequently** for some reason I can't quite understand, so just be warned.
+I think it helps reloading before applying changes to the script.

   ## Findings/Wiki/How It Works/What Doesn't Work/What Should Work section: TODO

   Also if you have nothing else to do help me set a color code for individual characters (or an entirely new color scheme)!
 Just edit output/theme.lua :)